| An Essay on

 printed goods, rulers, spectacle frames, musical instruments, Jura watches and

 clocks, Montbeliard watches and clocks, Besançon watches.
+Luxury and entertainment:

+decorations and imitation jewellery, cabinet work, playing cards, straw work.
 This shows how dangerous it would be to try to compare one era

 with another without carefully scrutinising the homogeneity of classifications.

 This error is sometimes committed, however (as in [12], for example).
+Despite all the upheavals, the approach is generally the same

 as it had been in 1841.
 Information enabling performance to be measured is